Skip to content

 • Tinea Corporis: General body ringworm, which can appear anywhere on the body.

 • Tinea Pedis: Better known as athlete’s foot, a ringworm infection on the feet.
-Read more about athlete’s foot symptoms and care.

 • Tinea Cruris: Known as jock itch, this type affects the groin.
-For further reading, check out our article about jock itch.

 • Tinea Capitis: Ringworm on the scalp, this type is more common in children.